 Number of Children in each placement that are eligible for IVE Funding AND the placement is expected to exceed 14 days.

 Identify and remove any IVE clients that meet the exception due to qualification and placement in an adolescent parenting program.
 There should be no impact for these clients when placement is appropriate and coded correctly.

+Extended Foster Care clients’ payments are already processed outside of FFPSA guidelines and should not be included in the specified population.

 Determine the monthly trend of placements each period for the specified population.
 Depending on implementation schedule this will allow your agency to determine if or how quickly cost will rise as the federal share decrease to new long-term placements into residential care.